lawrenceagles/nodejs-in-action/chapter33-creational-design-patterns/README.md

 [ ] Normalize the pattern sections: all the patterns should have the same format (as in definition, example, etc.)
 [ ] Create a cheat sheet with the summary with columns, type of pattern, name, description, use case scenarios.
+[ ] Create an example to illustrate the problem of having different *singletons* when packages require incompatible versions and investigate the new capabilities of NPM with `peerDependencies` to see if it fixes it.
+[ ] Illustrate with an example how to have a pure singleton using global (that might come in handy for extreme cases such as the context.)